shenwei356/taxonkit/README.md

 ## Contact

-Email me for any problem when using taxonkit. shenwei356(at)gmail.com
+Email me for any problem when using TaxonKit. shenwei356(at)gmail.com

 [Create an issue](https://github.com/shenwei356/taxonkit/issues) to report bugs, propose new functions or ask for help.